 Map 4.1 presents the land use development pattern proposed under the Preliminary Plan.
-Tables 4.1 and 4.2 provide information regarding existing and proposed land use.2 Actual and planned population, households, and employment by County and sub-area are presented in Table 4.3 (the sub-areas are shown on Map 4.2).
+Tables 4.1 and 4.2 provide information regarding existing and proposed land use.2 Actual and planned population, households, and employment by county and sub-area are presented in Table 4.3 (the sub-areas are shown on Map 4.2).

 VISION 2050 is intended to provide a guide, or overall framework, for future land use within the Region.
 Implementation of the following plan recommendations ultimately relies on the actions of local, county, State, and Federal agencies and units of government in conjunction with the private sector.
-Detailed design guidelines that serve to facilitate implementation of the recommendations are presented as part of the Final Recommended Plan, which is documented in Volume III of this report.
+Detailed design guidelines that serve to facilitate implementation of the land use recommendations are presented in Volume III of this report.